4 Reasons to Have Pets Spayed or Neutered

 Fixing your dog or cat can help prevent the overpopulation of pets.

-When pets are unable to breed, they’re not reproducing animals that may end up in shelters or worse, euthanized.
+When pets are unable to breed, they’re not reproducing animals that may end up in shelters or euthanized.
 Consider getting your dogs and cats spayed to stop pet overpopulation.

 Reason #3 Reduce pet care costs

 Another benefit to spaying or neutering your dog or cat can actually save you money in the long run.
+Some neuter clinics and charity clinics offer low-cost spaying and neutering to allow accessible pet health care to more fur families.

 Costs for caring for a pet with cancer can run into the thousands, several times as much as routine spay or neuter surgery.
 By having your dog or cat fixed, you’re saving money in potential long-term costs.